Vince Gironda

 Vincent Anselmo Gironda (November 9, 1917 – October 18, 1997) was an American professional bodybuilder, personal trainer, author, co-founder of the supplement company NSP Nutrition, and owner of the celebrity-frequented Vince's Gym.
+As a competing bodybuilder, he placed second in the 1951 Mr. America contest.
 His nickname was the "Iron Guru".

+During the 1960s, Gironda's reputation grew as a personal trainer as a result of his pupils' winning all the important contests, the most well known being Larry Scott, winning the first two IFBB Mr. Olympias in 1965 and 1966.
+Other notable bodybuilders who trained under his tutelage were Mohammed Makkawy (1983 and 1984 Mr. Olympia runner up), Don Howorth (Mr. America 1967), Rick Wayne (Mr. Universe 1965, 1967, 1969, Mr. World 1967, 1970), Arnold Schwarzenegger (seven-time Mr. Olympia), Frank Zane (three-time Mr. Olympia), Lou Ferrigno, and Freddy Ortiz.

 Biography

 Early life and career

 Gironda was born in The Bronx, New York.
 While he was still a young child, the family moved out west to Los Angeles when his father, a stuntman, was offered work in the upcoming Ben Hur film.
 Vince tried his hand at being a stuntman as well but when he saw a photograph of John Grimek, he realized he needed more physical development and began lifting weights at the age of 22.

 The first gym he trained at was the local YMCA.
 He was there for approximately eight months before moving to the Easton Brothers' gym.
 The Easton brothers taught him to be one of their instructors.
-He worked there and experimented with training protocols before opening his own gym in North Hollywood, California in 1948 called Vince's Gym.
+He worked there and experimented with training protocols before opening his own gym in North Hollywood, California, in 1948 called Vince's Gym, where he earned a reputation as a personal trainer.